On sofic approximations of Property (T) groups: Embeddings

 \begin{enumerate}

 \item{$\varphi((x,y))=-\varphi((y,x))$ for every edge $(x,y)$.}

 \item{Given an integer $l$ consider the sum of $\varphi_n$ over every cycle of length $l$.
-Assume that for every $l$ the portion of cycles with nonzero sum goes to zero as $n$ goes to infinity.}
+Assume that for every $l$ the proportion of cycles with nonzero sum goes to zero as $n$ goes to infinity.}

 \item{Given an integer $t>0$ let $s^n_0, \dots , s^n_t$ be a random walk on $G_n$ chosen uniformly at random.
 Assume that the limit distribution $lim_{t \rightarrow \infty} lim_{n \rightarrow \infty} \sum_{i=1}^t \varphi_n((s^n_{i-1},s^n_i))$ exists, where we consider the statistical distance, and it is equal to the uniform distribution on $\mathbb{Z}_p$.}